tritonas00/system-tar-and-restore/README.md

 ###RESTORE###

-User must create partitions using his favorite partition manager before running the script.
+User must create and format partitions using his favorite partition manager before running the script.
 At least one / (root) partition is required and optionally a seperate partition for /home, /boot and a swap partition.

 In case of LVM, make sure that the target volume group is activated.